nuclio/nuclio/docs/setup/aks/setting-up-nuclio-with-aks-application-insights-grafana.md

   repository: appropriate/curl
   tag: latest
   pullPolicy: IfNotPresent
-## Expose the grafana service to be accessed from outside the cluster (LoadBalancer service).
+## Expose the Grafana service to be accessed from outside the cluster (LoadBalancer service).
 ## or access it from within the cluster (ClusterIP service).
 Set the service type and the port to serve it.
 ## ref: http://kubernetes.io/docs/user-guide/services/
 ##